harshmistry/Chat-Application/README.md

-# DoorDash take away ChatApplication
+# Chat Application using Angular 8

 This project also includes corresponding server project.
 Run following steps for starting localhost